AlexanderSobin/sample-nodejs-backend1/README.md

 * To install as a daemon: ./scripts/installdaemon.sh
 * Install **http://wkhtmltopdf.org/downloads.html** into your system
 * DO NOT FORGET TO CHANGE 'salt' in config.json!
 Using sample salt will lead to vulnerability!
+* Use HTTPS only (set *enable_https* to true config.json) to prevent JWT or other data stealing in the middle
 * Run tests (see below)

 ## Run: